-Adena Walker ( Brookline native) is the creator and host of Deanie’s Corner.
+Creator and host of Deanie’s Corner.
 She has B.A from Wagner College majoring in musical theatre and minoring in psychology.
 She has worked in both Massachusetts and New York, off Broadway and regional houses and well known concert venues.
 She also has worked in both states as an educator in both regular and special education grades pre k-12th, private, charter and public schools.
 While living in New York she taught in all 5 boroughs.
 She has also performed on ABC as well.
 Adena is also a professional model and influencer on Instagram and TikTok.
 You can follow her work as littledeanie_ and Deaniescorner on both platforms.

-I come from a family of people who protected children in transition; a mother who was a business owner and a father who worked for the railroad.
 A graduate of Daniel Webster College and Northeastern University.
 A veteran USMC '66 and a retired law enforcement officer.
 I took studies in production and social media promotion that earned me a job on Broadway-NYC.
 A commercial photographer since '61.
 Former member of WGBH (CAD), Bessie Coleman Foundation, who also serves on Roxbury Main Streets and the Center for Community Wellness Boards.
 My moto, 'Mark 9:23.

-Ihssane Leckey is a progressive champion and former candidate for the U.S. Congress in Massachusetts’ 4th district where she organized for racial, social and economic justice for all.
+Progressive champion and former candidate for the U.S. Congress in Massachusetts’ 4th district where she organized for racial, social and economic justice for all.
 An immigrant from Morocco and a survivor, Ihssane devoted her life to public service.
 She worked to eliminate food deserts, save states and municipalities from bankruptcy, and battled the biggest wall street players as Wall Street regulator at the Federal Reserve, where she led federal inter-agency task forces to protect working families from national and global threats to our economy.